sbmlteam/libsbml/README.txt

 If you are using the Xerces XML library, beware there is a bug in Xerces 2.6.0 that cannot be worked around at this time and causes errors in software using it.
-Xerces versions 2.2 - 2.5 are known to work properly and we recommend Xerces 2.5 as the preferred version.
+Xerces versions 2.2 - 2.5 and 2.7.0 are known to work properly.
+We recommend Xerces 2.5.

 1.1 Linux, MacOS X and Solaris
 ------------------------------